-" HIST-FRSC 3711H: The History of Incarceration

-Explores the history of incarceration from the late 1700s to the modern day, focusing on the rise of institutions designed to segregate those labelled sick, deviant, or in need of reform.
+- " HIST-FRSC 3711H: The History of Incarceration - Explores the history of incarceration from the late 1700s to the modern day, focusing on the rise of institutions designed to segregate those labelled sick, deviant, or in need of reform.
 Through secondary and primary literature, incarceration is studied from the perspective of authorities, the public, and inmates.
-Prerequisite: 4.0 university credits or permission of the chair.

-" HIST 3720Y: The History of Global Health in the Twentieth Century
+Prerequisite: 4.0 university credits or permission of the chair. - " HIST 3730H: The History of the Future